MichaelCurrin/github-reporting-py/docs/usage.md

 #### Multiple repos report

+Run a CSV report against named repos in a user or org, with optional start date.
+This script makes it easy to run a report repeatedly as it uses a config as an input rather than command-line options.

 Set the details in the `etc/app.local.yml` file's commit report section, if not set already.

 For example: